elixir-europe/biohackathon-europe/index.md

   **View the [industry flyer](/assets/pdf/BioHackEU26flyer.pdf).**

+## What participants say

+> "The BioHackathon was one of the best work events I have attended, with a great balance of actively learning from others, contributing your own expertise and networking within an incredibly welcoming and collaborative community."
+>
+> _BioHackathon Europe participant_
+{: .mb-5}

+> "Attending the BioHackathon gave me the chance to work on my ambitious, high-risk project with the help of experts in the field.
+As an early-career researcher, the opportunity to lead a group has given me valuable experience and a career boost."
+>
+> _Early-career researcher_
+{: .mb-5}

->'It was an amazing experience...
+> "It was an amazing experience...
 Two teams embraced our challenge to demonstrate the validity of edge computing.
 We reached our goal of connecting with the bioinformatics community and creating awareness for a new technology.
-No doubt we will participate in the future.'
+No doubt we will participate in the future."
 >
->_Natalia Jimenez (Atos)_
+> _Natalia Jimenez, Atos_
 {: .mb-6}